Gitlyz007/DCDA_Tracker/README.md

 </p> -->

 ## Code
 Source code will be made public after appropriate refactoring.
+A naive version can be found at [[VOT Challenge]](https://www.votchallenge.net/vot2020/trackers.html).

 ## Results
 ### OTB